The Lighthouse's Tale

-"The Lighthouse's Tale" is a song by progressive bluegrass band Nickel Creek, taken from their debut album, Nickel Creek, released in 2001.
+"The Lighthouse's Tale" is a song by progressive bluegrass band Nickel Creek, taken from their third album, Nickel Creek, released in 2001.

 Single details

 "The Lighthouse's Tale" was written by Adam McKenzie & Chris Thile.
 At five minutes and one second, it is the longest single ever released by Nickel Creek.
 A sequel to the song, "The Lighthouse's Tale, Part 2", was played by Nickel Creek at several of their concerts, but not released with the single.

 A music video for the song was released with the single and featured footage of the band at various locations.
 These include many locations near water, such as a lighthouse by the ocean, a bridge over a small river, and a mountainside lake.
 The lighthouse in the video is the Cape Neddick Light, near York, Maine.